folio-org/folio-ansible/README.md

     $ vagrant init folio/folio-demo
     $ vagrant up

-Other Vagrant boxes available are `folio/folio-backend` and `folio/folio-backend-auth`.
+There is also a `folio/folio-backend-auth` Vagrant box available, which contains Okapi and a set of backend modules, suitable for frontend development.

 For all Vagrant boxes, the Okapi port on the VM (9130) will be forwarded to `localhost:9130`.

-To test this, fetch a list of users:

-    $ curl -w '\n' -H 'X-Okapi-Tenant:diku' -D- http://localhost:9130/users

 For the `demo` system, the Stripes port and user interface will be forwarded to `localhost:3000`.
 You should see the Stripes user interface